 Join our high reliability clients by taking advantage of our know-how to help speed your project to completion.

 It all starts with the PCB [Printed Circuit Board].
 Quality design and quality materials are required to meet the strenuous requirements of many of our implementations.
 You can do the job quickly or you can do the design correctly.
 We pride ourselves on taking the time to put the extra work into our layouts.
 The quality goes in before the parts go on.
 In addition to routing strategy and layer counts, Via size, plating requirements, break-out trace widths, and materials are areas where quality comes into play.
 The via size and method of trace attachment to the via affect the signal shape and reliability.
-Using tear-drop trace connections to pads, via´s and through hole components enhance the reliability and minimize the impedance discontinuity resulting in a cleaner signal.
-Using 10/12 mil vias provides adequate copper for proper power distribution and more surface area to bond to where traces are interconnected.
-The combination provides better vibration endurance than smaller vias and traces would provide.
+Using tear-drop trace connections to pads, vias and through hole components enhance the reliability and minimize the impedance discontinuity resulting in a cleaner signal.
+Calculating the size and quantity of vias to provide adequate copper for proper power distribution and thermal aspects.
+Working the stack-up to allow larger trace widths for a given impedance provides better vibration endurance.
 The design has several power planes with sufficient copper weight and coverage to provide the references required for the routing plus the current and voltages needed by the various devices on the board.
-The larger features make the design work more difficult since there is less room to "play with" and the end result is worth it.

 Since 1998 when the IP BiSerial was introduced, the BiSerial family has enjoyed an excellent track record for reliability.